technomancy/nrepl-discover/README.md

 For background, see [this thread](https://groups.google.com/group/clojure-tools/browse_thread/thread/c08b628a9af8346d).

+An nREPL operation can be any piece of functionality performed server-side that would be convenient to expose from the editor.
+For example, you can run the tests you're editing by switching to the REPL and calling `clojure.test/run-tests`, but it's more convenient to have an editor command you can invoke directly and bind to whatever keystroke you like.

 There are really three distinct parts to this:

 * A server-side nREPL middleware to find metadata all available